 Types of Dimensions in Dynamics 365 Business Central

-There are two principle types of Dimensions in D365 BC: Shortcut and Global.
+There are two principal types of Dimensions in D365 Business Central: Global and Shortcut.
 Each of these Dimension types are explained below.

 Example of a Shortcut Dimension